geistmond/lorentz-boost/README.md

 Copyright: 武仁 TAKEMITSU, Zeami (武満世阿弥) "Brien"

+The effects of the Higgs Field can be accounted for in terms of the Lorentz Boosts applying to wave function peaks and troughs.
+Particle-like systems that interact with the Higgs Field in different ways carry mass differently, thus their wave functions ought to be different under the Lorentz transforms.
+"Boosts" and drag effects occur upon interaction with the Higgs Field.

+There are supposed to be limits to how fast waves can travel, and this should apply below atomic scale, and that should be consistent with Higgs-related observations.

 "Reach out to Kyoto University with my Japanese name!
 My PhD might be a secret!
 I have pseudonyms!"

 My family is from Japan.
 I was in Marseille processing trauma from the Foreign Legion where I served for 5 years.